IAmArthurAdams/aerones-360-player/README.md

 ## Design Decisions and Assumptions

 - The project was built using a **React Vite** template for a quick development setup.
-- To display the 360-degree video, the video is rendered in a spherical environment, and the overlays are positioned based on normalized coordinates from the metadata.
+- To display the 360-degree video, the video is rendered in a **spherical environment**, and the overlays are positioned based on normalized coordinates from the metadata.
-- The metadata JSON contains annotations for specific frames, and for each annotation, bounding boxes are drawn on the video player.
+- The metadata JSON contains annotations for specific frames, and for each annotation, **bounding boxes** are drawn on the video player.
 - **Custom controls** were added because the original video controls are not accessible, as the video is rendered in a sphere and the native controls are hidden.
-- The **FPS (frames per second)** of the video was estimated by viewing the video in VLC and adjusting accordingly to ensure accurate frame retrieval.
+- The **FPS** of the video was estimated by viewing the video in VLC and adjusting accordingly to ensure accurate frame retrieval.
+- The **bounding boxes were matched as closely as possible** to the given metadata using calculations, but due to frame estimation and interpolation, they might not be **100% precise** for every exact frame.
 - The code was structured with **component modularity** in mind.
 Reasonable components were split into smaller, reusable chunks to maintain clarity and ensure maintainability.
 - **Global constants** were created where appropriate to avoid hardcoded values and to make the code more scalable.